 About A Boy…

 The same fabulous pediatrician who wrote The Care and Keeping of You has a version for boys Guy Stuff: The Body Book for Boys.
 Factual, well-illustrated, and nonjudgmental, this is a great resource for the boys in your home.
 From acne and BO to voice changes and social changes, this DIY manual for boys is a must-have.
 Talking about puberty with our children is challenging and it’s made harder because of the lack of books geared towards boys.
 Truthfully, there are not many of these books out there and thankfully this one is excellent.
-Keep any eye out for Guy Stuff Feelings coming out in February 2021!
+Also make sure to check out Guy Stuff Feelings!